Cloud-Sharks/dw-dev-ops/docker-compose/dw-ecs-cluster/README.md

 ## Deployment

-- Change directory to root direcory of this readme
+- Change directory to root directory of this readme
 - Copy the text from `.env.example` into a new file called `.env`
 - Fill out values
 - Switch to ecs context with `docker context use <ecs context>`